ScilifelabDataCentre/open-science-checklists/README.md

 DOI: https://doi.org/10.17044/scilifelab.29086775

 IFF referencing the development version on GitHub, you may also cite this repository using the included `CITATION.cff` file.

+## Contact

+For questions not covered by GitHub Issues or Discussions, please email [datacentre@scilifelab.se](mailto:datacentre@scilifelab.se) with "Open Science" in the subject line.